rmetzler/HPI-IP-OAuth/README.md

 + _oauth\_signature_

 The server has to validate the authenticated request by recalculating the request signature, ensuring that the combination of nonce/timestamp/token has never used before and verify that the scope and status of the authorization as represented by the token is valid.

+#### Granularity of Rights Management

+While most existing OAuth providers (e.g. Twitter) manage rights only at the granularity of allowing or denying read/write access through the validity of the access token it is feasible to manage rights with finer granularity.
+In fact this is what we need to do in the HPI IP in order to allow users to grant access to some relevant attributes of their identities and deny access for others.

+By this means that not only the API the consumers have to use is becoming more complex, the complexity for the user interface to manage access rights for consumers transparently increases too.
+This can lead to conflicts over privacy issues like it is experienced in Facebook's case.

+In order to have maximum finest granularity of rights management we decided to manage rights an the granularity of attributes of each digital identity.

 ### Web-Layer